Due to Corona Virus we are not currently running whole classes. Online one to one or small group tuition available.

 What level should I choose?

-Here’s a guide to the levels of classes that will be on offer fat Fun Fiddle:
+Here’s a guide to the levels of classes that are on offer from Fun Fiddle:

 Beginner, Improver, Intermediate, and Advanced.

 All classes are self selecting – YOU decide which one is appropriate for you and it’s possible to swap class if you find you’re not in the right level.

 Absolute beginner – (no class currently running at this level).
 For people who have never played fiddle or violin before (same instrument!), or who would like to start from the beginning again.
 You will learn basic technique and placing of fingers, bow hold and start learning some simple tunes by ear.
 Let us know if you don’t have a fiddle and we may be able to lend you one.

 Beginner.
 This class is aimed at those who have played a little – not more than 6 months to a year, or inconsistently for a couple of years.
 You are at the stage of being able to place 3 fingers on all strings and a rough idea of what the notes are (there’s no need to be able to read music).
 You are able to play a simple scale and an easy tune slowly.
 The pace of the class will be very slow, with lots of repetition.